zzhangjii/learning-library/lab-guides/LabGuide200.md

 # Deploy the AlphaOffice Application using Docker

-In this section you will again clone the github repository as in Lab 100 as it contains a Java Application.
-Then, You will modify the configuration so it will query your ATP database.
+In this section you will again clone the github repository as you did in Lab 100.
+It contains a Java REST Application that queries the database.
+Then, you will modify the configuration to point to your ATP database.
 After successfull testing you will create a new Docker image.

 ## Deploy AlphaOffice Product Catalog Application